ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.senec/README.md

    *Nur lesbarer Text, die die Seriennummern der evtl. vorhandenen Wallboxen 0-3 angibt.*

 ## Changelog

+### 1.6.11 (NoBl)
+* Moving from Senec App API 3.12.0 to 4.3.3 (thanks to oakdesign@github for providing the new API!)
+* This WILL invalidate all current API datapoints in the Statistik branch.
+Easiest solution to this: Delete the Statistik branch.
+* Remember to force a rebuild of historic data in adapter settings!

 ### 1.6.10 (NoBl)
 * Bugfix for AllTimeHistory (should work again)